Can I Play with Madness: Track listing

-Other uses

-The song was used by Sony in advertisements for their line of HD-compatible television sets and DVD players.
-It was also used by Sony in the UK during the bumpers for their sponsorship of ITV's coverage of the 2008 Formula One season, until it got replaced by Def Leppard's "Rocket" after 4 rounds of the season.

-The song also featured in the UK version of Now That's What I Call Music 12 in 1988.

-A live version of the song (the one from the DVD as performed in Mexico) was used as background music for the TV trailer of the movie Iron Maiden: Flight 666.
-The song is also featured on the film's soundtrack album.

-Black Bart Blues
+"Black Bart Blues"

-"Black Bart Blues" is a song by the English heavy metal band Iron Maiden.
-It appears as a B-side of the "Can I Play with Madness" single.
+"Black Bart Blues" appears as a B-side of the "Can I Play with Madness" single.
 The song is about the suit of armour that rode in the back lounge of the band's tour buses (named Black Bart).
 Vocalist Bruce Dickinson tells that he, his bandmates and their tour manager were driving in a Ford Thunderbird through Florida in 1983, when they passed a gas station with three suits of armour standing outside.
 Dickinson stopped the car and went to buy one of the three suits of armour that were on sale.
 The song's lyrics detail a rather infamous story in which a girl stumbled onto the band's tour bus and struck a deal with one of the band members that she'd give them oral sex in exchange for alcohol.

 The song ends with clips of drummer Nicko McBrain that were taken during the Seventh Son of a Seventh Son sessions.